Updated: Sep 16, 2021

 April & Stewie

 I absolutely love receiving messages like this!
 Congratulations April and Stewie - you absolutely embraced the hypnobirthing philosophy and should be so proud!
 Birth story and photos shared with permission.
-April and Stewie attended a private Hypnobirthing Australia course in 2018.
+April and Stewie attended a private Hypnobirthing course in 2018.